macnetic/faust/gen_doc/bin_pkgs/README_template.md

 Finally type <a href="https://fr.mathworks.com/help/matlab/ref/rehash.html#d120e1067468">`rehash toolbox'</a> in your current matlab terminal and restart Matlab in order to verify the configuration is permanent.

-Note: you can also edit a user specific startup.m script instead of system's startup.m.
+Note: you can also edit a user's specific startup.m script instead of system's startup.m.
 Look the Matlab documentation [here](https://fr.mathworks.com/help/matlab/matlab_env/startup-options.html).

 OK!
 You can follow the [quick start usage](#usage) now.